 AFJROTC provides instruction in air and space fundamentals, citizenship, community service, responsibility, character, and self-discipline.
 Students learn proper uniform wear, marching fundamentals, and health and wellness principles.
 Each cadet is provided a uniform that must be worn one day each week.
-In addition to our community service commitments, students are required to purchase the unit polo (\$25), which will be worn once a week in conjunction with khaki slacks.
+In addition to our community service commitments, students are required to purchase the unit polo (\$35), which will be worn once a week in conjunction with khaki slacks.
+One full year of ROTC will satisfy the PE and Health Credit for Graduation.